kivy/kivy-ios/README.rst

 (This is a work in progress.)

 #.
-Build the whole toolchain with ./build_all.sh
+Build the whole toolchain with `tools/build_all.sh`
 #.
-Copy your kivy/python application inside app/YourApp (the main.py must end in app/YourApp/main.py)
+Create an xcode project for your application with `tools/create-xcode-project.sh test`
 #.
-Open Xcode, and select the app/iOS-python-test.xcodeproj project
+Populate the project with your application source code `tools/populate-project.sh test /path/to/app`
 #.
+Open your newly xcode project created
+#.
+Ensure the code signing is ok
-Click on Run
+#.
+Click on play